J. B. L. Reyes: IBP presidency and later activism

 Shortly after his retirement from the Court, Reyes was elected as the first president of the Integrated Bar of the Philippines.
 During his years on the Court, he had been one of the most active proponents of bar integration in the Philippines.
 He served as IBP president until 1975, and was president emeritus from then on until his death.

 Unburdened by his judicial role, Reyes became an active member in the political opposition against the martial law rule of Ferdinand Marcos.
 Together with the two main co-chairs Lorenzo M. Tañada and José W. Diokno, Reyes helped organize the Free Legal Assistance Group in October 1974 as a national officer, and later the Anti-Bases Coalition in 1983, which sought the removal of the American military bases in Clark and U.S. Naval Base Subic Bay.
-He also joined the Regional Council on Human Rights in Asia, set up and chaired by his friend Diokno, which framed the very first Asian human rights declaration.
+He also joined the Regional Council on Human Rights in Asia, which framed the very first Asian human rights declaration.
 He was the lead petitioner in the landmark Supreme Court case of Reyes v.
 Bagatsing, 125 SCRA 553 (1983), where he successfully sought injunctive relief against the mayor of Manila, who had wanted to prohibit demonstrations in front of the United States embassy.

-After the ouster of Marcos following the 1986 EDSA Revolution, Reyes once more joined his friend and was named by President Cory Aquino as vice-chair under Diokno, who was the chair of the newly created Commission on Human Rights or what was called the Diokno commission.
+After the ouster of Marcos following the 1986 EDSA Revolution, Reyes once more joined his friend and was named by President Cory Aquino as vice-chair under the newly created Commission on Human Rights.
 However, he resigned after serving as acting chair after Diokno resigned earlier in 1987 because of the murder of several unarmed farmers by policemen at Mendiola Street.
 Reyes then retired to private life and died aged 92 in 1994.
 He is buried at Loyola Memorial Cemetery in Marikina.